junxit/us-congress-bills-110/metadata.md

 - 2008-09-25 — Senate amendment agreed to: Amendment SA 5649 agreed to in Senate by Unanimous Consent.
 - 2008-09-25 — Senate amendment proposed (on the floor): Amendment SA 5649 proposed by Senator Nelson FL for Senator Levin.(consideration: CR S9473-9474; text: CR S9473-9474)
 - 2008-09-25 — Senate amendment submitted
+- 2008-09-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2008-09-27 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+6460.
+- 2008-09-27 — Mr. Oberstar moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H10155-10158)
+- 2008-09-28 — Cleared for White House.
+- 2008-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-28 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 411 - 9 (Roll no. 665). (consideration: CR H10305; text as House agreed to Senate amendment: CR 9/27/2008 H10155)
+- 2008-09-28 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 411 - 9 (Roll no. 665).(consideration: CR H10305; text as House agreed to Senate amendment: CR 9/27/2008 H10155)